AvinashMahala/ClusterGenie/README.md

    - Builds Docker images.
    - Starts services via Docker Compose.
 3. Run `./start.sh` to initiate and start backend/frontend in separate terminals.
 4. Access the app: Open browser to `http://localhost:3000`.
-Backend gRPC at `localhost:50051`.
+Backend REST API at `localhost:8080`.
 5. To stop: Run `./stop.sh` in any terminal.

 For manual setup: